Help Center

 Processing images

 SpeakKey can also process images and photos.
-Upload an image or take a photo with the Android app, and the AI will extract text and create a formatted document.
+Upload an image or take a photo with the mobile app, and the AI will extract text and create a formatted document.
 This is useful for digitizing handwritten notes, receipts, or printed documents.

 Managing Documents